Grades and Policies

 The program is as follows:

-1. Students may elect one course per semester, not to exceed a total of four courses in their college careers, for which they will receive a recorded grade on their transcript of either “Pass” or “Unsatisfactory.”
+1. Students may take one course per semester, not to exceed a total of four courses in their college careers, for which they will receive a recorded grade on their transcript of either “Pass” or “Unsatisfactory.”

 NB: Pass/fail grades are not factored into a student’s GPA.
 A student who earns a “P” grade also earns the credit hours associated with the course.
 A student who earns a “U” grade earns no credit for the course.
 According to financial aid guidelines, a student who receives a “U” has completed the course but with a failing grade.
+Failure to complete the course will result in a grade of FX and will be included in the GPA calculation.

 Grade Review and Appeal Procedure